-Did you know that there are over a handful of different types of budgets?
+Did you know that there are over a handful of different ways to make a budget?
 Below I’ve put together a summary and explanation to help you decide what is the best budgeting method for you and your family!

 Are you ready to start taking control of your finances?
 Let’s get started!